reasonml/reason-react/src/README.md

 - `ReasonReactErrorBoundary`: component to catch errors within your component tree
 - `ReasonReactRouter`: a simple, yet fully featured router with minimal memory allocations

-Eventually `ReasonReactErrorBoundary` and `ReasonReactRouter` could live into their own packages, but for now they are part of ReasonReact (and we will keep them here for backwards compatibility).
+Eventually `ReasonReactErrorBoundary` and `ReasonReactRouter` could live into their own packages, but for now they are part of reason-react (and we will keep them here for backwards compatibility).